 - Make a carrot top pesto with them

 So now that you know what to do with the greens, how do you re-grow them from carrot tops?
 It’s simple really.
 There are three methods, but by far the easiest is re-growing in water.
+So we have included it here in our carrot planting guide.

 Just cut off the top of a supermarket bought carrot, about 2.5cm (1 inch).
 Fill a small glass with water.
 Don’t use a glass you want to re-use later, as it might get mineral stains.